kingluddite/web-dev-notes/development/tools/text-editors/atom.md

   }
 ```

-sel_closing_tag (value can be `true`, `false` or `xhtml`)
+self_closing_tag (value can be `true`, `false` or `xhtml`)

 ## Problems opening Atom from terminal
-I had to move my destop install into the Applications folder but the `$ $atom .` command would not work.
-I renamed my atom to atom.app and it still did not work.
+I had to move my desktop install into the Applications folder but the `$ $atom .` command would not work.
+I renamed my atom to `atom.app` and it still did not work.
 I received a zsh Atom command not found error.
 My fix was to remove the existing sym link by deleting it, `$ rm -rf /usr/local/bin/atom` and then adding it again with `$ ln -s /Applications/Atom.app/Contents/Resources/app/atom.sh /usr/local/bin/atom`.
 And then `$ atom .` worked like a charm!

 ### add vim-mode